- This blog post was originally published on 2/24/2016 and was updated on 3/27/2019

 I can’t tell you how cool it is to see how Momentum and SparkPost are being used out in the real world by high-volume/complexity email senders.
 I’m thrilled to be able to share these recommendations to help optimize a Momentum installation for maximum performance.

 By the way, want to learn more about getting the most from your email infrastructure?
-The SparkPost Support Center and Momentum customer support site have a wealth of operational advice.
-And, if your interest is particularly focused on making sure email gets to the inbox, check out Email Best Practices 101.
+The SparkPost Support Center has a wealth of operational advice.
+And, if you’re interested in learning more about hybrid on-prem/cloud email solutions check out our guide: The Best of Both Breeds: 5 Use Cases for Hybrid Email Infrastructure.